hallambaker/Mathematical-Mesh/Outputs/Documents/Generated/DareSchema.md

 <dd>Frame number of the first object instance value.
 <dt>Previous: Integer (Optional)
 <dd>Frame number of the immediately prior object instance value
+<dt>FileEntry: FileEntry (Optional)
+<dd>Information describing the file entry on disk.
 </dl>
 ##Cryptographic Data

-DARE Message uses the same fields as JWE and JWS but with different structure.
-In particular, DARE messages MAY have multiple recipients and multiple signers.
+DARE envelope uses the same fields as JWE and JWS but with different structure.
+In particular, DARE envelopes MAY have multiple recipients and multiple signers.

 ###Structure: DareSignature